beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 Design Proposals and Deferred Features
 --------------------------------------

-Each release in the 1.x series will nominate a single design proposal as the release focus.
+Each release in the 1.x series (along with any further releases in the 0.x series) will nominate a single design proposal as the release focus.
 That design proposal will then describe the primary user facing change to be included in that release.

 Each such design proposal will include a "Deferred Features" section, for components which are deliberately *not* being implemented until after we have received feedback from users on the initial approach.

-The planned cadence is for a new release to happen every 6 weeks.
-At any given point in time, a definite focus will only be chosen for the next two releases.
+The planned cadence is for a new release to happen every 4-6 weeks.
+At any given point in time, a definite focus will only be chosen for the next release.

 While a tentative focus will also be identified for subsequent releases, it is strictly provisional, as user feedback may lead to deferred features